There is an incredible amount of interesting, historical, and fun things to do in Boston MA with kids (and without kids).

 The Boston Freedom Trail Tour

-The Freedom Trail Guided Walking tour is definitely one of the best things to do in Boston, especially with kids.
+The Freedom Trail Guided Walking tour is definitely one of the best things to do in Boston.

 We laughed the whole way through it at our guide’s dry sense of humor and his funny way of telling the truth about the history of Boston.